-- 1. HHW removal is eligible for FEMA reimbursement if the debris is a result of the disaster.

-- If curbside collection of HHW, which helps ensure proper disposal of HHW, is established then measures should still be taken jointly by the certificated haulers, the county, and the monitoring departments to identify, segregate, and dispose of intermingled HHW at Solid Waste locations.
+Household Hazardous Waste: The Public Information Officer will communicate to county residents HHW eligibility following an event.
+It is important that residents separate HHW from other disaster debris to ensure that HHW does not enter the debris stream at Solid Waste locations.
+HHW removal is eligible for FEMA reimbursement if the debris is a result of the disaster.
+If curbside collection of HHW, which helps ensure proper disposal of HHW, is established then measures should still be taken jointly by the certificated haulers, the county, and the monitoring departments to identify, segregate, and dispose of intermingled HHW at Solid Waste locations.
 Thurston County, Revised Code of Washington (RCW), and federal laws should be followed regarding the final disposal of removed refrigerants, mercury, or compressor oils.

-- 3. Household Hazardous Waste includes:
+Household Hazardous Waste Includes:

-- a.
-Lawn chemicals.

-- b.
-Aerosol spray cans.
+Lawn chemicals Aerosol spray cans

-- c.
-Fire extinguishers.

-- d.
-Cleaning agents.

-- e.
-Fluorescent lamps.

-- f.
-Paint.

-- g.
-Batteries.
+Cleaning agents Fluorescent lamps

+Batteries Fuel

+Fine autinoviahana Daint Fire extinguishers Paint

-- ii.
-White Goods: The public information officer will communicate to county residents white goods eligibility following an event.
+White Goods: The public information officer will communicate with residents regarding white goods' eligibility following an event.
 It is important that residents separate white goods from other disaster debris to ensure that white goods do not enter the debris stream at Solid Waste locations.

-- White goods debris removal is eligible for FEMA reimbursement if the debris is a result of the disaster and removed from publicly maintained property and roadways whose maintenance is the responsibility of the county.

-- 2. White goods debris that contains ozone depleting refrigerants, mercury, or compressor oils need to have such materials removed by a certified technician before recycling.
-White goods collection will be determined based on input from county Staff and certificated haulers.

-- 3. White goods must be properly disposed of at a licensed disposal facility.
-White goods include:
+White goods debris removal is eligible for FEMA reimbursement if the debris is a result of the disaster and removed from publicly maintained property and roadways whose maintenance is the responsibility of the county.
+White goods debris that contains ozone depleting refrigerants, mercury, or compressor oils need to have such materials removed by a certified technician before recycling.
+White goods collection will be determined based on input from county staff and certificated haulers.
+White goods must be properly disposed of at a licensed disposal facility.

-- a.
-Refrigerators.

-- b.
-Heat pumps.

-- c.
-Washing machines.

-- d.
-Freezers.

-- e.
-Ovens.

-- f.
-Clothes dryers.

-- g.
-Air conditioners.

-- h.
-Ranges.

-- i.
-Commercial chillers.
+White Goods Include:

+Refrigerators Heat pumps

+Freezers Ovens

+Air conditioners Ranges

+Washing machines Clothes dryers

+Commercial chillers Water heaters

-- 6. Review resource listing of private contractors who may assist in debris removal process.
-Make necessary arrangements to ensure their availability in the event of the disaster.
+Review resource listing of private contractors who may assist in debris removal process, making necessary arrangements to ensure their availability in the event of the disaster.